 Yes – in days of old, washing wasn’t commonplace and people didn’t necessarily smell that good!
 Bouquets of garlic, herbs and other strong smelling plants were carried to disguise this fact

 Pesky evil sprits appear quite a lot in the ancient customs.
 One of the reasons for carrying herbs and garlic was to ward off these nasty little sprites

 Yup – wedding traditions also carry a lot of symbolism, and the flower being the fertile part of a plant was seen as a sign of fertility for the bride.

 Believe it or not – they weren’t always there to carry your mobile phone, apply lip gloss when needed and be a general rock on the lead up to the wedding service!

-We’re back to the pesky evil spirits from the question above (told you the appear a lot!).
+For this particular wedding tradition, we’re back to the pesky evil spirits from the question above (told you the appear a lot!).

 It was thought that evil spirits would try to stop the bride from getting to her wedding, and so the custom was for the bride to have 10 (yes ladies….TEN) attendants, all dressed identically to her, to act as decoys.
-The idea being that the evil spirits wouldn’t know the different between the bride and her maids, and hopefully go for the wrong one.
+The idea being that the evil spirits wouldn’t know the difference between the bride and her maids, and hopefully go for the wrong one.

 6 Why do we eat cake at weddings?